mattzeunert/mattzeunert.github.io/_posts/2019-09-17-talking-to-users.md

 the most out of DebugBear.

 Having had an initial human-to-human exchange also helps get feedback from them in the future.

+Out of the last 100 signups 7 replied to my welcome email.

 ## 3. Proactively message users by chat when they're online